Functional Object-Oriented Network for Manipulation Learning: Knowledge Retrieval from a FOON

 Figure \ref{fig-motion} shows one example: a generated pouring motion trajectory in a new environment with a new relative start and target positions between a cup and a teapot.
 The pouring motion was learned from twenty trials of pouring instances.
 According to the new relative position of pair, we applied two constraints to $x$ and $y$, which represent the start and target of the new pouring motion: $e_1 = [1, 0.5]^{\T}$, $e_2 = [0.3, 0.3]^{\T}$, $t_1 = 1$, $t_2 = 490$.
 We set $\lambda=1e-6$.
 From the results in Figure \ref{fig-motion}, we can see that the generated trajectory resembles the learning and satisfies the new constraints.
-Currently our motion generation process does not consider dynamic or kinematic constraints of the actual robot.
+Currently, our motion generation process does not consider dynamic or kinematic constraints of the actual robot.

-We have developed a simulated kitchen environment using Unity to demonstrate the results of the task sequences and the motion generating approach.
+We developed a simulated kitchen environment using Unity to demonstrate the results of the task sequences and the motion generation approach.
 We have generated several manipulation simulations and attached two simulation videos with this paper.